reichlab/zoltr/README.md

 Overview
 --------

-This package contains functions for working with the [Zoltar](https://www.zoltardata.com/) forecast repository's API, including projects, models, forecasts, and scores.
+This package contains functions for working with the [Zoltar](https://www.zoltardata.com/) forecast repository's API, including projects, models, forecasts, and truth.
 Read more about this package at the [zoltr pkgdown site](http://reichlab.io/zoltr/).
 Documentation on Zolar itself is at [docs.zoltardata.com](https://docs.zoltardata.com/).

 Installation
 ------------